Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 Be prepared to create multiple options.
 Be willing to see where an idea might go instead of shooting it down immediately.
 Your eventual agreement will probably look different to the first proposal that either of you puts forward.
 Straight out compromise may be required, but see if you can’t come up with a better option first.

-If you want to try this on your own, it helps to use sticky notes with items and values on them.
+If you’re doing this on your own, it helps to use sticky notes with items and values on them.
 Move them around together and take photos of various options.

 Your next step